asrhou/NATMI/README.md

 |Barcode3|Cell-type2|
 |...|...|

 ## Command Line Utilities [(top)](#table-of-content)

-NATMI is a python-based tool (see [software requirements](#download-and-installation)) to construct cell-to-cell ligand-receptor communication networks from multi-omics data.
+NATMI is a python-based tool (see [software requirements](#required-data-and-formats-top)) to construct cell-to-cell ligand-receptor-mediated communication networks from multi-omics data.
 It works with user-specified (gene/protein) abundance matrix files or can be used to explore Tabula Muris, Tabula Muris Senis and FANTOM5 cell atlas (see [required data](#expression-data)).

-NATMI scipts can be executed from the installation directory directly (or from any directory if their path is specified) using following commands:
+NATMI scipts can be executed from the installation directory directly (or from any directory if their absolute path is specified) using following commands:

 ### ExtractEdges: Extracting ligand-receptor-mediated interactions between cell types in the input transcriptome data.
 [transcriptome data--> once we agree on how we will word this in the paper, we can modify this]